StrandCC/Strand-Custom-Commands/Commands/Lottery Module/readme.md

 # Verification Module
-A commmand group designed by the Roboticon.
+A commmand group designed by Sobriquet#0001.

 > This command group implements a lottery system with a thousand combinations, as a well as a master switch for the module.
 > This module can help you run giveaways within your server.